tmorin/ceb/book/elements/AttributeBuilder.md

 # AttributeBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders).

 The builder handles the initialization of an attribute as well as the registration of its listeners.

-Its usage is cover by the reference documentation: [AttributeBuilder](../api/classes/_tmorin_ceb_elements_builders.AttributeBuilder.html).
-It's part of the [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders) package.

 ## Challenge yourself